 Is there any one art material that causes painters more grief than varnish?
-I doubt it!
 Varnishing oil and acrylic paintings is at best a tricky and often misunderstood process.
 This is because many artists consider it the final and permanent step to painting, which could alter the final result of the work if not done properly.
 In fact, proper varnish is made to be a removable layer to safeguard your work against the elements.
-Don’t be afraid!
-Let’s disucss.
+No need to be afraid!
+Let’s discuss.

 Why varnish your painting?

 Most art conservators and materials manufacturers agree that varnishing oil or acrylic paintings serves two main purposes:

 - to protect the surface of the finished work from UV rays, dust, and other contaminants, and